Glossary

 g

-A person whose enduring physical, romantic, spiritual, emotional, and/or sexual attractions are to people of the same gender.
-The word can refer to men or women, although some women prefer “lesbian.”
-Sometimes used as an umbrella term for the LBGTQ community.
+A person who experiences physical, romantic, spiritual, emotional or sexual attraction to people of their own or a similar gender.
+The word can refer to men or women, although many women prefer the term "lesbian."
+While "gay" is sometimes used as an umbrella term, "queer" or "2SLGBTQ+" are often considered more inclusive.

 A social system whereby people are thought to have either one of two genders: “man” or “woman.”
 These genders are expected to correspond to birth sex: male or female.
 In the gender binary system, there is no room for living between genders or for transcending the gender binary.
 The gender binary system is rigid and restrictive for many people whose sex assigned at birth does not match up with their gender, or whose gender is fluid and not fixed.

-How a person publicly expresses or presents their gender.
-This can include behaviour and outward appearance such as dress, hair, make-up, body language and voice.
-A person's chosen name and pronoun are also common ways of expressing gender.
-Others perceive a person's gender through these attributes.
+How a person outwardly expresses or presents their gender.
+This can include behaviour, outward appearance such as dress, hair, make-up, body language and voice.
+A person's chosen name and pronouns are also common ways of expressing gender, and others perceive a person's gender through these attributes.

 A person's internal and individual experience of gender.
-It is a person's sense of being a woman, a man, both, neither, or anywhere along the gender spectrum.
-A person's gender identity may be the same as or different from their birth-assigned sex.
+It is a person's sense of being a woman, a man, both, neither or anywhere along the gender spectrum.
+A person's gender identity may be the same as or different from their sex assigned at birth.
 A person's gender identity is fundamentally different from and not related to their sexual orientation.

 The gender binary influences what society considers “normal” or acceptable behaviour, dress, appearance and roles for women and men.
 Gender norms are a prevailing force in our everyday lives.
 Strength, action, and dominance are stereotypically seen as “masculine” traits, while vulnerability, passivity, and receptiveness are stereotypically seen as “feminine” traits.
 A woman expressing masculine traits may be chastised as “overly aggressive,” while a man expressing “feminine” traits may be labelled as “weak.”
 Gender norms can contribute to power imbalances and gender in equality in the home, at work, and in communities.